 5The Padrao dos Descobrimentos (The Discoveries Monument)

-Built to honour the legendary seafarers of Portuguese naval history, The Padrao dos Descobrimentos (The Discoveries Monument) is one of the most famous and important monuments throughout Portugal.
+Built to honor the legendary seafarers of Portuguese naval history, The Padrao dos Descobrimentos (The Discoveries Monument) is one of the most famous and important monuments throughout Portugal.
 The monument has the depictions of both the sailors and the funders.
 These depictions all support the statue of Infante Henrique who is the leading figure of Portugal’s discovery period.
-The monument overall also depict the bow of a boat and the Latin cross.
+The monument overall also depicts the bow of a boat and the Latin cross.

 6The Museu Nacional dos Coches

 This museum showcases an unusual collection: horse-drawn carriages of mostly Portuguese royal families.
 There are also several carriages used by other European countries’ royalty.
-However, the collection of the museum is really nice and it displays a wide array of carriages ranging many centuries.
+However, the collection of the museum is nice and it displays a wide array of carriages ranging many centuries.

 Throughout the country, one may visit countless palaces.
-Belem Palace, as a 16th century building is one of the most beautiful ones.
+Belem Palace, as a 16th-century building is one of the most beautiful ones.
 Serving as the official residence of Portugal’s presidents for more than a century now, parts of the palace have become a museum.